Gloomy summer looms as pandemic cancels US festivals, trips

 Youth baseball leagues are holding out hope they will get in a sliver of a season, water parks are unsure if they will be able to open, and restaurants are wondering if it’s worth welcoming dine-customers when social distancing guidelines would slash the numbers they can host at one time.

 Little League coach Noah Rouen, 45, of Plymouth, Minnesota, a father of four boys, is hoping there might still be time for a shortened season.
-After all, he said, 95% of baseball is played without anyone getting within 6 feet of one another.
+After all, he said, 95% of baseball is played without anyone getting within 6 feet of anyone else.

 “Those games under the lights, that’s something special for the kids,” he said.